Pgoaryn/Test-Readmy/README.md

 ## 📖 Summary

 This toolkit enables you to turn your single-player RPG Maker MV/MZ game into a **massively multiplayer experience**.
 Designed with scalability, modularity, and ease-of-use in mind.

 ---

-## 📜 History

-Originally created as a side project to explore WebSockets in games, this toolkit evolved into a full-featured MMO engine for RPG Maker MV/MZ.
-Community contributions and feedback have helped shape the current version.

----